colonyos/pollenator/README.md

 When running a job, Pollinator does the following:
 1. Synchronize the source, data, and result directories to the ColonyOS meta-filesystem.
+2. Generate a ColonyOS function specification based on the **project.yaml** file.
-2. Automatically generate and submit a ColonyOS function specification to a Colonies server.
+3. Automatically generate and submit a ColonyOS function specification to a Colonies server.
-2. If the job is assigned to an HPC Executor:
+4. If the job is assigned to an HPC Executor:
     1. Pull the Docker container to the HPC environment, and convert it to a Singularity container.
     3. Synchronize the source, data, and result directories to make project file accessible on the remote HPC environment.
     4. Generate a Slurm script to execute the Singularity container, including binding the source, data, and result directories to the container.
     5. Execute and monitor the Slurm job, including uploading all standard outputs and error logs to a Colonies server.
     6. Close the process by making a request to the Colonies server.
-2. If the job is assigned to a remote Kubernetes Executor:
+5. If the job is assigned to a remote Kubernetes Executor:
     1. Synchronize the source, data, and result directories to a shared Persistent Volume.
     2. Generate and deploy a K8s batch job.
     3. Monitor the execution of the batch job, including uploading logs to a Colonies server.